allan-tulane/sp23-recitation-01-sfeldman1/README.md

 - [ ] 3.
 Write at least two additional test cases in `test_binary_search` and confirm they pass.

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?
+**For linear search, the worst case input value for key would be the value of the last index, or if it was not in the list at all.
+For binary search, the worst case input value of key **would be either the leftmost or rightmost indexes, or if the **value was not present in the list at all.

 **TODO: your answer goes here**

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

+**For linear search, the best case input of key would be the value of the first index.
+For binary search, the best case input value of key would be the index of the middle value.
 **TODO: your answer goes here**

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.